Column: Preparing students for World’s Best Workforce

 WORTHINGTON — The Worthington School District is among all districts in Minnesota working to equip students for the next generation of the “World’s Best Workforce.”
-Minn.
-Stat.§ section 120B.11, passed in 2013, requires all school districts to develop and implement a plan that connects all aspects of the district’s work in one place.
+A Minnesota statute passed in 2013 requires all school districts to develop and implement a plan that connects all aspects of the district’s work in one place.
 Schools will do this by developing a “World’s Best Workforce” plan.
 The plan intends to focus districts’ works and initiatives to better help students prepare for the workforce.

-District 518 has several plans in place of which some are required by the State of Minnesota, while others are a part of the district’s internal practice.
-Examples of current plans already existing within the district include: Title I, Title III, Early Literacy, Staff Development, Improvement, Evaluation, Technology, and others.
+District 518 has several plans in place, of which some are required by the State of Minnesota, while others are a part of the district’s internal practice.
+Examples of additional plans include: Title, Read Well By Third Grade, Staff Development and a district improvement plan.
 The World’s Best Workforce legislation is a comprehensive review of the existing plans to ensure they are all working together and providing the best possible education for all students.
-Theoretically speaking, a comprehensive implementation of all plans in tandem will equip students with necessary knowledge and skills to be productive World’s Best Workforce contributors upon graduation.
+A comprehensive implementation of all plans in tandem will equip students with necessary knowledge and skills to be productive World’s Best Workforce contributors upon graduation.

 The World’s Best Workforce Plan includes five goals.
 Each year, the district must establish a goal in each of the five areas and report the results.
 School District 518’s goals and results are as follows:

 Goal #1: The percentage of children who participate in the district preschool program will increase in kindergarten readiness from 75 percent to 85 percent as measured by scoring a 52 or higher on the local Kindergarten Entry Profile tool.

 Goal #1 Results: There were 81 percent of (43/53) students who met the score of 52 or higher on the local Kindergarten Entry Profile tool.